Lake freighter: Notable vessels

 Onoko was the second iron-hulled laker, launched in 1882.
 At 302 ft, Onoko was the longest ship on the lakes and became the first bulk carrier to hold the unofficial title of "Queen of the Lakes".
 The title that has been passed down to record-breaking lake freighters since. held the title for 22 years, longer than any other laker of the classic design.

-Ford Motor Company's Henry Ford II and of 1924 were the first lakeboats with diesel engines.
-The Canadian grainboat Feux-Follets of 1967 was the last laker built with a steam turbine on the lakes.